Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

-\textsc{Generator as Retriever for Obtaining Contextual Documents.} Recent works have investigated using auto-regressive language models to generate identifier strings for documents, as an intermediate target for retrievals, such as Wikipedia page titles~\citep{de2020autoregressive} or distinctive n-grams that can be mapped to full passages~\citep{bevilacqua2022autoregressive}.
-However, one needs to create the identifiers, hence the structure was not thoroughly evaluated on a large-scale benchmark~\citep{bevilacqua2022autoregressive}.
-Other work has demonstrated that knowledge stored in the parameters of these models can be ``retrieved'' to some extent by directly generating evidence for a query~\citep{petroni2019language,roberts2020much}.
+{Recent works have investigated using auto-regressive language models to generate identifier strings for documents, as an intermediate target for retrievals, such as entity names~\citep{de2020autoregressive} or distinctive n-grams that can be mapped to full passages~\citep{bevilacqua2022autoregressive}.} However, one needs to create the identifiers, hence the structure was not thoroughly evaluated on a large-scale benchmark~\citep{bevilacqua2022autoregressive}.
+Other works have demonstrated that the knowledge stored in the parameters of pre-trained language models could be ``retrieved'' to some extent by directly generating text~\citep{petroni2019language,roberts2020much}.
+However, the previous work only used generation for query expansion~\citep{mao2021generation}, which did not exploit the potential of directly generating contextual documents for open-domain questions.
 Different from the above approaches that aimed to train a generator model to produce contextual document identifiers (which is still using the original Wikipedia text) or provide data augmentation to retrievers, our work directly generates contextual documents for given questions.